paveloom/gentoo-incus/README.md

 - The developer is only interested in using the [main ebuild repository](https://wiki.gentoo.org/wiki/Ebuild_repository#The_Gentoo_ebuild_repository) and the [GURU](https://wiki.gentoo.org/wiki/Project:GURU) repository
 - The developer has the aforementioned repositories checked out locally
 - The developer is willing to share the binary packages between the host system and guest systems
+- The developer's non-root user's UID (`id -u`) and GID (`id -g`) are 1000 both
+- The developer is using a Wayland compositor on the host system

 Requirements:
 - [Incus](https://linuxcontainers.org/incus/)